KrzysiekKropka/CustomMusicToolMC3/README.md

     If using .DAT files, run the script first to decode them.

 2. Place new music files in STREAMS/Music/[genre] with the format [Artist] - [Song].[ext]
+    The files must be in some normal audio format, like WAV, FLAC or MP3.
+RSMs will be ignored.
     If there is (feat.) or (ft.) in [Song], it will automatically be added to [Artist]

 3. Run the script if you haven't already.